strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed dependencies for the content visibility block component to prevent enqueue issues. #3538 (@dparker1005)
 * BUG FIX: Fixed a default height prop warning in block editor components. #3540 (@dwanjuki)
 * BUG FIX: Fixed a console warning in WordPress 6.3+ by moving block asset enqueuing to the `enqueue_block_assets` hook. #3549 (@andrewlimaza)
+* BUG FIX: Fixed slashed level names displaying with backslashes in the setup wizard. #3617 (@dparker1005)
 * REFACTOR: Refactored the Stripe webhook handler into a new `PMPro_Stripe_Webhook_Handler` class. #3589 (@dparker1005)
 * REFACTOR: Removed unused test scripts. #3600 (@dparker1005)
 * DEPRECATED: Marked the Subscription Check Add On as deprecated on the Add Ons page. #3601 (@dwanjuki)